duniapay/fiat-connect/README.md

-# fiatconnect-api-starter
+# Dunia fiatconnect-api

-This repository contains a starter API that supports the FiatConnect standard.
+This repository contains an API that supports the FiatConnect standard.

 ## Usage